monodesire/finest_vim_utility_functions/README.md

 ## Description of functions

 ### FindHeaderFile()
+For C programmers.
 Searches recursively (starting from the current working directory) for a header file (.h) of the active buffer (which is presumably a .c file).
 If found, the header file will be opened in a new split window.
+If multiple header files are found, a list will be presented with all of them and the user will be able to select which one to open.